avian2/jsonmerge/README.rst

 Merge strategies
 ----------------

 These are the currently implemented merge strategies.
-Here *base* refers to the old document you are merging changes into and *head* refers to the newer document.

 overwrite
   Overwrite with the value in *base* with value in *head*.
 Works with any